 - 5.1 The DSL should be trained in online safety issues and be aware of the potential for serious safeguarding issues including:

 - Sharing of personal data.

 - Access to illegal/inappropriate materials.

-- Inappropriate on-line contact with adults/strangers.
+- Inappropriate online contact with adults/strangers.

 - Potential or actual incidents of grooming, including sexual predation.

 - Cyberbullying, including homophobic, biphobic and transphobic bullying.

-- Peer-on-peer abuse.
+- Child-on-child abuse.

 - Extremism and radicalisation.

-- Child exploitation.
+- Child exploitation (criminal and sexual).

+- Cybercrime.

+- Privacy and identity theft.

+- Fake news and misinformation.

+- 5.2 The DSL is also responsible for working with the Designated Member of Staff for Online Safety (if this is not the DSL) to oversee and act on filtering and monitoring reports, as well as having an oversight of the checks carried out on the filtering and monitoring systems.